mkbabb/parse-that/docs/tranches/B/PROGRESS.md

 8. Value needs no generic public API widening.
 Successful immutable recovery diagnostics and opaque unknown syntax remain Value-owned result shapes supported by generic parse provenance.
-9. The named second non-CSS consumer is parse-that's `jsonParser`.
+9. The named second non-CSS consumer is logical `parse-that#jsonParser`; it is not a separate repository.
 10. `/utils` currently fails the two-consumer law and is pruned from a successor unless exact later receipts reverse the census.
 11. Generic cached recursion is correctness-green but performance-RED.